6 Incredible Reasons Why President Obama Loves and Endorses WordPress

 And last but not least, President endorses Kinsta, as the premium WordPress hosting choice.
 Why?
 Because here at Kinsta we are nonpartisan and built upon quality principles.
 We believe you deserve the best when it comes to hosting your WordPress website.
 As we have already mentioned above, many developers, business owners, enterprises, and entrepreneurs around the world rely on WordPress to make a living.
 And this is why investing in a premium host is so important.

 Kinsta not only offers top-notch support, but everything is built with the latest and greatest that technology has to offer.
-Our ecosystem is built on the Google Cloud platform, while utilizing LXD orchestrated containers.
-This allows us to offer additional advanced features such as, isolation with automatic scalability, increased redundancy throughout systems, and full container snapshots which give you access to full backups.
+Our ecosystem is built on the Google Cloud Platform while utilizing LXD orchestrated containers.
+This allows us to offer additional advanced features such as, isolation with automatic scalability and full container snapshots which give you access to full backups.

 And of course we utilize Nginx, MariaDB, HTTP/2, and HHVM (See Kinsta’s full feature set).
 This allows people to scale their WordPress website to millions of visitors!
 You can rest easy knowing that no matter what happens, whether you hit the front page of Reddit, or are taking your new idea to the Shark Tank, we’ve got you covered.